Seminar Dates and Formats Articles Joseph Campbell Site Map Search

 Instructors

-Jonathan Young, PhD is a psychologist (PSY10231) who consults with organizational leaders and arts professionals.
-He teaches at the Pacifica Graduate Institute in Santa Barbara, where he created and chaired the unique doctoral level department of mythological studies.
+Jonathan Young, PhD is a psychologist (PSY10231) with an international online practice.
+He teaches at the Pacifica Graduate Institute in Santa Barbara.
 His books and articles focus on personal mythology.
-His background includes assisting mythologist Joseph Campbell at seminars and serving as founding curator of the Joseph Campbell Archives and Library.
-Dr Young is contributing producer and featured commentator on the History Channel’s Ancient Aliens television series.
+His background includes assisting mythologist Joseph Campbell at seminars and was founding curator of the Joseph Campbell Archives and Library.
+He is currently featured in several documentary series on the History Channel.

 Other presentations on Mythic Stories